Research & Projects

 Overview

-Motivated by both kinase VUSs observed in Apsel Winger’s clinical practice and the remarkable responses of molecularly targeted kinase inhibitors in relapsed or refractory patients, the lab’s long-term goal is to expand targeted therapy options for patients with kinase mutations in cancer and other diseases.
+Motivated by both kinase VUSs observed in Apsel Winger’s clinical practice and the remarkable responses of molecularly targeted kinase inhibitors in patients with vascular anomalies and cancer, the lab’s long-term goal is to expand targeted therapy options for patients with kinase mutations.
 Our lab uses molecular and chemical biology techniques to understand the mechanism by which uncharacterized mutations in kinases impact function.

 Characterizing kinase VUSs